ObiArt/kart-wee-menu/README.md

 # kart-wee-menu
-# I don't have any right to any images on this website.
+# I don't have any rights to any images on this website.